 - Additional Disclosures

 - Rights to Underlying Assets

-The Client has no rights or obligations in respect of the underlying assets relating to his/her derivative transactions.
-The Client understands that CFDs/rolling Spots transactions can have different underlying assets, such as stocks, indices, currencies and commodities.
-The Client also understands that the effect of leverage makes investing in CFDs and rolling Spots riskier than investing in the underlying asset itself.
+The Client has no rights or obligations in respect of the underlying assets relating to his/her CFD and other Forex related transactions.
+The Client understands that CFDs/rolling spots transactions can have different underlying assets, such as stocks, indices, currencies and commodities.
+The Client also understands that the effect of leverage makes investing in CFDs and rolling spots riskier than investing in the underlying asset itself.

 Although investing in CFDs does not involve taking physical delivery of the underlying financial instrument, independent tax advice should be sought, if necessary, to establish whether you are subject to any tax, including stamp duty.

 The Company offers the service, but is not involved in the management and investment decisions made on Managers’ Investment Accounts.
 Past returns on the Managers’ Investment Accounts should not be used as guarantee of future performance.

 The Client must maintain the minimum margin requirement on their open positions at all times.
 It is the Client’s responsibility to monitor his/ her account balance.
 The Client may receive a margin call to deposit additional cash if the margin in the account concerned is too low.
 The Company has the right to liquidate any or all open positions whenever the minimum margin requirement is not maintained and this may result in Client’s positions being closed at a loss for which the Client will be liable.